litec-lectures/litec-workspace/setup/01_GitSetup.md

 5. Give the token a name like `Auth-Token`, set Expiration to 1 year (choose `custom` and select date 365 day in the future).
 6. Just click on the `repo` checkbox - that's sufficient for your first PAT - which will also select all repo access checkboxes right below.
 7. Scroll down and click `Generate Token`.
 8. Copy the generated cryptic token string (it starts like `ghp_<lost of letters and numbers>`) and store it in your password safe (or for direct use in your clipboard).
-You won't have access to that string later, so donn't loose it.
-However, you can generate new tokens any time you want.
+You won't have access to that string later, so do not loose it.
+However, you can generate new tokens any time you like.

 Ok, lets use the generated token - it will be used everytime you copy data from github to your computer (clone, fetch, pull), or send data to github (push).
 But you need to store it just once in the Windows Credential Manager.
 We will show you how: